mondayrain/mondayrain.github.io/writing.md

 <br/> It always does, and it always will."
 <br/>- Barry Jenkins</i>

 I haven't written anything interesting yet, but I will.
-My musings are still thoughts, trying to find the perfect form in characters.

 Stay tuned.